aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 # Module `0x1::vesting`

-Simple vesting contract that allows specifying how much APT coins should be vesting in each fixed-size period.
-The vesting contract also comes with staking and allows shareholders to withdraw rewards anytime.

-Vesting schedule is represented as a vector of distributions.
-For example, a vesting schedule of [3/48, 3/48, 1/48] means that after the vesting starts:
-1. The first and second periods will vest 3/48 of the total original grant.
-2. The third period will vest 1/48.
-3. All subsequent periods will also vest 1/48 (last distribution in the schedule) until the original grant runs out.

-Shareholder flow:
-1. Admin calls create_vesting_contract with a schedule of [3/48, 3/48, 1/48] with a vesting cliff of 1 year and
-vesting period of 1 month.
-2. After a month, a shareholder calls unlock_rewards to request rewards.
-They can also call vest() which would also unlocks rewards but since the 1 year cliff has not passed (vesting has not started), vest() would not release any of the original grant.
-3. After the unlocked rewards become fully withdrawable (as it's subject to staking lockup), shareholders can call distribute() to send all withdrawable funds to all shareholders based on the original grant's shares structure.
-4. After 1 year and 1 month, the vesting schedule now starts.
-Shareholders call vest() to unlock vested coins. vest() checks the schedule and unlocks 3/48 of the original grant in addition to any accumulated rewards since last unlock_rewards().
-Once the unlocked coins become withdrawable, shareholders can call distribute().
-5. Assuming the shareholders forgot to call vest() for 2 months, when they call vest() again, they will unlock vested tokens for the next period since last vest.
+<br/> Simple vesting contract that allows specifying how much APT coins should be vesting in each fixed&#45;size period.
+The<br/> vesting contract also comes with staking and allows shareholders to withdraw rewards anytime.<br/><br/> Vesting schedule is represented as a vector of distributions.
+For example, a vesting schedule of<br/> [3/48, 3/48, 1/48] means that after the vesting starts:<br/> 1.
+The first and second periods will vest 3/48 of the total original grant.<br/> 2.
+The third period will vest 1/48.<br/> 3.
+All subsequent periods will also vest 1/48 (last distribution in the schedule) until the original grant runs out.<br/><br/> Shareholder flow:<br/> 1.
+Admin calls create_vesting_contract with a schedule of [3/48, 3/48, 1/48] with a vesting cliff of 1 year and<br/> vesting period of 1 month.<br/> 2.
+After a month, a shareholder calls unlock_rewards to request rewards.
+They can also call vest() which would also<br/> unlocks rewards but since the 1 year cliff has not passed (vesting has not started), vest() would not release any of<br/> the original grant.<br/> 3.
+After the unlocked rewards become fully withdrawable (as it&apos;s subject to staking lockup), shareholders can call<br/> distribute() to send all withdrawable funds to all shareholders based on the original grant&apos;s shares structure.<br/> 4.
+After 1 year and 1 month, the vesting schedule now starts.
+Shareholders call vest() to unlock vested coins. vest()<br/> checks the schedule and unlocks 3/48 of the original grant in addition to any accumulated rewards since last<br/> unlock_rewards().
+Once the unlocked coins become withdrawable, shareholders can call distribute().<br/> 5.
+Assuming the shareholders forgot to call vest() for 2 months, when they call vest() again, they will unlock vested<br/> tokens for the next period since last vest.
 This would be for the first month they missed.
-They can call vest() a second time to unlock for the second month they missed.

-Admin flow:
-1. After creating the vesting contract, admin cannot change the vesting schedule.
-2. Admin can call update_voter, update_operator, or reset_lockup at any time to update the underlying staking contract.
-3. Admin can also call update_beneficiary for any shareholder.
-This would send all distributions (rewards, vested coins) of that shareholder to the beneficiary account.
-By defalt, if a beneficiary is not set, the distributions are send directly to the shareholder account.
-4. Admin can call terminate_vesting_contract to terminate the vesting.
-This would first finish any distribution but will prevent any further rewards or vesting distributions from being created.
-Once the locked up stake becomes withdrawable, admin can call admin_withdraw to withdraw all funds to the vesting contract's withdrawal address.
+They can call vest() a<br/> second time to unlock for the second month they missed.<br/><br/> Admin flow:<br/> 1.
+After creating the vesting contract, admin cannot change the vesting schedule.<br/> 2.
+Admin can call update_voter, update_operator, or reset_lockup at any time to update the underlying staking<br/> contract.<br/> 3.
+Admin can also call update_beneficiary for any shareholder.
+This would send all distributions (rewards, vested<br/> coins) of that shareholder to the beneficiary account.
+By defalt, if a beneficiary is not set, the distributions are<br/> send directly to the shareholder account.<br/> 4.
+Admin can call terminate_vesting_contract to terminate the vesting.
+This would first finish any distribution but<br/> will prevent any further rewards or vesting distributions from being created.
+Once the locked up stake becomes<br/> withdrawable, admin can call admin_withdraw to withdraw all funds to the vesting contract&apos;s withdrawal address.

 -  [Struct `VestingSchedule`](#0x1_vesting_VestingSchedule)